HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 We welcome contributions!
 Please refer to the [contributing guidelines](CONTRIBUTING.md) to get started.
 Some areas for contribution include:

-- Reporting bugs and issues
+- Reporting bugs and issues.
-- Proposing new features and enhancements
+- Proposing new features and enhancements.
-- Enhancing documentation
+- Enhancing documentation.
-- Adding new notebooks
+- Adding new notebooks.
-- Resolving bugs
+- Resolving bugs.